RuneLabsxyz/ponzi-docs/docs/🤖 Agents/how-we-made-johnny.md

-So when Johnny decides to check on his lands, the chain of thought will make the query and then return the results to the orchestrator/processor, where the processor can decide how to handle it.
-Then the processor can potentially create a new ponziland_action to follow up on the thought.
-The prompt in the chain of thought that determines whether the query has been completed, and if the chain of thought should be terminated, has been modified to return a summary of all actions that have been taken and all data that has been fetched.
-The current version uses the chain of thought for pretty limited and specific actions, so a usual chain of thought will be making a query and returning the results to the processor.
+So when Johnny decides to check on his lands:
+1. The chain of thought makes the query
+2. Returns the results to the orchestrator/processor
+3. The processor decides how to handle it
+4. Optionally creates a new `ponziland_action` to follow up

+The prompt in the chain of thought determines whether the query has been completed and if the chain should be terminated.
+It has been modified to return a summary of all actions taken and data fetched.
+The current version uses the chain of thought for limited, specific actions - typically making a query and returning results to the processor.

-This means that after the chain of thought decides if an action is complete, the processor also makes a similar decision while including other context like the character data and the previous actions that have been taken.
-So if Johnny is going to bid on an auction, the action will usually take 2 chain of thoughts, one to fetch the auction data, and one to make the bid, but doing it this way enables keeping the character data separate from the chain of thought and is required to have important decisions like whether to buy a land be done on the processor level rather than the chain of thought level.
-This way we can incorporate the personality and potentially any memories in the decision making process while keeping the chain of thought focused on how to do the given task rather than making decisions about what to do.
+When Johnny bids on an auction, the process typically involves two chain of thoughts:
+1. First chain: Fetch the auction data
+2. Second chain: Make the bid

+This separation allows us to:
+- Keep character data separate from the chain of thought
+- Ensure important decisions (like land purchases) happen at the processor level
+- Incorporate personality and potential memories in the decision-making process
+- Keep the chain of thought focused on task execution rather than decision-making

 Also, the processor has been simplified in this version to only use a single processor, which has been tailored to handle the thoughts produced by the conscioussness and is therefore bad at handling messages at the moment.
 Ideaglly we would process messages and internal thoughts separately, though delegating to a subprocessor, but this is a simpler solution for now.